 To the doctor with a hammer, all problems are nails.

 Nutrition training is virtually non-existent in medical school.
-During residency (the five years of training after medical school) it was completely non-existent.
-We didn’t learn about it, so we didn’t care about it.
-And we didn’t care to learn about it.
+During residency (the five years of training after medical school) we didn’t learn about it.
+So we didn’t care about it or to learn about it.

 So, we, as doctors, were lost.
 We were reduced to giving simple, puerile, and utterly ineffective advice such as “Eat Less, Move More”.
 Or “Count your calories”.
 Or “It’s all about the Calories”.